Graf-Research/Sira/README.md

 Sira use query-heavy based approach for data transaction.
 Each data transaction query need to be defined outside system to support Sira system.

-Syntax use tab-stricted syntax using two spaces as tab.
+Syntax use indentation-strict syntax using two spaces as indentation.

 ## Table of Contents
 * [How to](#how-to)